HLT31115 – Certificate III in Non-Emergency Patient Transport

 What exactly is Non-Emergency Patient Transport?

-These types of services are usually pre-arranged and are suited to patients who cannot transport themselves to medical facility.
-In most cases, clinical monitoring or assistance is all that is required of a Patient Transport Officer (PTO) because an Ambulance Paramedic is not required.
+Patient transport is provided for patients who cannot transport themselves to and from their home to a medical facility.
+In most cases, clinical monitoring or assistance is all that is required of a Patient Transport Officer (PTO).

-A Patient Transport Officer can also be referred to as an Ambulance Transport Attendant (ATA), although as an ATA you may be required to perform more advanced care, requiring knowledge of cannulation and cardiac rhythm monitoring.
+PTO’s can also be known as an Ambulance Transport Attendant (ATA), although as an ATA you may be required to perform more advanced care, requiring knowledge of cardiac rhythm monitoring for instance.

-This is where the HLT51015 – Diploma of Paramedical Science comes in handy and is the preferred qualification, because there could be times when you are called upon to administer more than basic first aid.
+This is where the HLT51015 – Diploma of Paramedical Science comes in handy and is the preferred qualification, because there could be times when you are called upon to administer more than basic care.

 Career Pathways for Patient Transport Officers